DenisGran/NFTProj/README.md

 ## Smart Contract
 *File: optimizedContract.sol*
 <br><br>
-A smart contract is code that runs on the blockchain.
-Gas price is the price you pay in order to get your code up on the blockchain.
+A smart contract is a code that runs on the blockchain.
+Gas is the price you pay to get your code up on the blockchain.
 <br>
 <br>
 You can see that the filename is **`optimizedContract`** and that is because previously we had a different contract that we wanted to deploy, however, the gas price was very high!